 Please feel free to contact me at the school with any questions or email me at email@example.com.

-The temperature is dropping (or not), and it’s the most wonderful (although hectic) time of the year.
-Which must mean, it’s time for a concert.
-The concert will be held at our school on Wednesday, December 20th at 6:00pm.
 As usual, the plan is for the concert to last approximately one hour.
 Students from grades PK-6 will be performing various songs reflecting their level of musicianship and the joys of the season.
 Our daytime practice concert is open for those of you who cannot attend our evening show or would just like to see the performance twice.
 The early concert will be held at approximately 1:30 (we always have a few bah-hum-“bugs” to work out).

 Preparations for the concert are in full swing, and there are a few reminders to consider for Wednesday.
-Band students will need to bring their instruments to school for a full rehearsal on Monday, Tuesday and Wednesday.
+Band students will need to bring their instruments to school for a full rehearsal on Tuesday, Wednesday and Thusday.
 We ask that you remain seated and quiet during all performances.
 Our goal at a concert is to promote a safe and supportive environment.
 Our students are excited about performing for a large crowd and are expecting the crowd to be attentive to their performance.
 You may not be at a concert to see everyone perform, but all students have prepared to perform for all of you.
 You may be sitting next to, in front of, or behind the parents or families of any student on stage, and it is important to teach our performers proper concert etiquette, so, we do ask that you are courteous and only exit for emergencies.
 PK students are the only students permitted to leave their teachers after performing.
 K-6 students will be with their teachers for the entire concert so they can participate in the last song and eliminate confusion after the concert.
 We do ask that you stop by and make sure your child’s teacher can confirm your child is with you and safe after the concert has finished.
 When the concert runs smoothly, and there is no need to wait for a quiet audience, we can perform the concert in 1 hour.

 This is just a reminder of our participation in the Scotland Memorial Day Parade.
-The parade will take place this Sunday, May 27th.
-I am asking that students arrive at the town green no later than 11:45am.
+The parade will take place Sunday, May 24th.
+I am asking that students arrive at the town green no later than 11:45 am.
 I would like to request that students wear a Scotland shirt or red, white and blue.
 If they are in baseball, softball, girl scouts/boy scouts, they are permitted to wear those uniforms as well.
 Hats, Sunglasses and sunscreen would also be a good idea.
 The ceremony is at 12 and the parade steps-off by 12:20.
 Students will then travel with the parade ending at the Scotland Cemetery.
 You may pick up your musician at the end of the parade route.
 We do return to the town green if you would prefer picking your musician up there.
-We do not travel up to the cemetery, but you are more than welcome to take your child for the rem3aining ceremonies.
+We do not travel up to the cemetery, but you are more than welcome to take your child for the remaining ceremonies.
 We should be finished by 12:45.
 The official end time is usually around 1:15.
 Food and soft drinks are typically provided for participants back at the Congregational Church.
 I will not be attending that portion of the event.
 I know this is a busy weekend for most families, but I would appreciate as many students as possible to represent our band to the community.

 As you may already know, 3rd grade is recorder year in music at Scotland.
 It is the start of the exploration of instruments.
 All students are required to play as part of their music class.
 Students should practice the recorder a minimum of ten minutes a day.
 (Parents, I know this may be hard, but you can separate this into two five minutes sessions at the opposite end of the house.
 Nice weather could = outside practice).